|

 compromise the surgery and increase the risk for complications.

-There is no general recommendation or solution to the small pupil problem
+no general recommendation or solution to the small pupil problem

 because the strategies for pupil enlargement greatly depend on surgeon